Welcome to Reconstructing Sloane

 In 2010 a core group of senior curators, librarians and scientists from the British Museum, British Library and the Natural History Museum created an informal research consortium to explore ways in which the vast dispersed collections of their common founder Sir Hans Sloane could be understood – by each other, by academic researchers and the general public.

-The Leverhulme Trust funded research project, Enlightenment Architectures: Sir Hans Sloane’s Catalogues of his Collections seeks to address some of these issues.
-It is, we hope, only the first of many such research projects on Sloane to come out of the consortium.
-On this website you will find information, links and a blog about not only these various projects, but also other Sloane-related projects including PhDs, MAs, and ongoing projects such as the Sloane’s Printed Books Catalogue, The Sloane Letters Project, James Delbourgo’s new book Collecting the World: The Life and Curiosity of Hans Sloane, etc. We encourage scholars working on directly on Sloane and indirectly through the use of Sloane-owned materials or via work on his contemporaries to be in touch has we hope that this site will work as a gathering and information dissemination point for all ‘Sloane studies’.
+On this website you will find information, links and a blog about not only these various projects, but also other Sloane-related projects including PhDs, MAs, and ongoing projects such as the Sloane’s Printed Books Catalogue, and The Sloane Letters Project.
+We encourage both scholars working on directly on Sloane and indirectly through the use of Sloane-owned materials or via work on his contemporaries to be in touch, since the aim is that this site will work as a gathering and information dissemination point for all ‘Sloane studies’.

 For more information about the history of the Reconstructing Sloane network, please see the about page.